Transfer Student Admissions

 To take advantage of the automatic admission option, the applicant must submit to UT Dallas, by the deadline, information that "expressly and clearly" claims entitlement to admission under this provision.

 The University may accept transfer credit only for academic post-secondary coursework completed with a grade of C (2.000 on a 4.000 point scale) or higher.
 The University of Texas at Dallas does not offer credit for non-academic coursework such as vocational, developmental or remedial studies, nor does it grant credit for prior experiential learning.
 Coursework that is accepted for transfer credit is applicable toward satisfying requirements for a specific UT Dallas major according to the same criteria as those used for equivalent UT Dallas courses.
-Information about resolution of transfer disputes involving lower-division courses can be found in Appendix II.
+For more information please go to Transfer Disputes for Lower-Division Courses.

 Prospective transfer students from Dallas area community colleges should refer to the UT Dallas Transfer Guides, available at the UT Dallas Office of Admission and Enrollment, online at www.utdallas.edu/enroll/apply/texas.php, and at the community college academic advising offices to learn more about curricula appropriate to the various UT Dallas majors.